janscience/adaptationprimer/sfa/README.md

 ![stepresponse](sfa-stepresponse.png)

-Note that the effective time constant of adaptation during the step is much faster than the one after the step (Benda and Herz, 2003).
+Note that the effective time constant of adaptation during the step is much faster than the one after the step (Benda and Herz, 2003, Benda et al., 2005).

 > Compute the step response for various values of the
 > - adaptation strength